pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

   /// <summary>
   /// Projectile speed
   /// </summary>
-  public Vector2 Speed = new Vector2(10, 10);
+  public Vector2 speed = new Vector2(10, 10);

   /// <summary>
   /// Moving direction
   /// </summary>
-  public Vector2 Direction = new Vector2(-1, 0);
+  public Vector2 direction = new Vector2(-1, 0);

   void Update()
   {
     // 1 - Movement
     Vector3 movement = new Vector3(
-      Speed.x * Direction.x,
+      speed.x * direction.x,
-      Speed.y * Direction.y,
+      speed.y * direction.y,
       0);

     movement *= Time.deltaTime;
     transform.Translate(movement);
   }
 }
 ```

-Add it to the enemy.
-Hit play, it should move like beyond.
+Attach the script to the Poulpi.
+Hit "Play": it should move just like below.

 [![Enemy is now moving][moving_enemy]][moving_enemy]

-If you move the player and collide the two sprites, they will just block each other as we didn't define the collision behavior yet.
+If you move the player in front of the enemy, the two sprites will collide.
+They will just block each other as we didn't define the collision behavior yet.

 # Next step

+You have learned how to add a player entity, controlled by the keyboard.
+Then, we created a basic enemy with a rudimentary IA.

-Now we want to kill that moving thing!
+Now, we want to destroy that moving thing!
 And for that, we need ammo!

 [player]: ./-img/player.png